 In recent years, the United States healthcare system has taken a huge hit due to the astronomical increase in drug prices.
 To get to the root of this growing issue, everything from treatment plans to reimbursement rates for prescription products must be properly scrutinized.
-Included here are four main drivers of rising drug cost.
+Included here are three main drivers of rising drug cost.

 A 2015 study revealed that an estimated 60 percent of Americans regularly take at least one prescribed medication.
 That study also estimated that 15 percent of Americans are prescribed to at least five medications and showed the influx of specialty drugs into the prescription drug market.
 Specialty drugs treat rare, complex conditions such as cancer and multiple sclerosis, and their dependency appears to be on the rise as the Food and Drug Administration rapidly continues to approve more and more specialty drugs coming down the pipeline.

 Although specialty drugs, in many cases, can mean life or death (or simply a better quality of life) for many patients, they do come at a growing cost, as the spike in specialty drug use continues to play a pivotal part in the upward shift in prescription drug cost.

 Another driver of increased drug spend pertains to a shift in utilization among the availability and use of generic drugs.
 An upward shift in specialty drug utilization has complicated the impact of unbranded or generic alternatives, thus causing the advantage of drug mixing to lose some of its steam.
 In addition to the advent and growth of specialty drug spending, the introduction of innovative new therapies from the drug pipeline—for which no therapeutic equivalents exist or simply achieves better health outcomes—has also impacted drug mix, subsequently driving costs upward in the absence of lower-cost alternatives.